 Read on below and discover everything you need to know about deep water culture hydroponics, including what DWC hydroponics is, how to build, use, and maintain a DWC system, and more!

 Deep water culture hydroponics, commonly referred to as DWC hydroponics, is a basic hydroponic growing method wherein plants are anchored in place with their roots submerged in a container filled with “deep” water.
 The water of the system contains oxygen supplied by an air pump and air stone, as well as liquid nutrients that are manually introduced to the system by you.

-How to Build a Simple DWC Hydroponic System
+How to Build a Simple DIY DWC Hydroponics System

-For building a basic DWC hydroponics system, aside from a utility knife and the possibility of a drill, you need:
+Aside from a utility knife and the possibility of a drill, you need the following supplies:

-- A lidded bucket, tote, or another suitable continer with a lid
+1. A lidded bucket, tote, or another suitable container with a lid

 2. An air pump

 However, you don’t need an air pump with two outlets, one air hose, and stone is all you need for a single-reservoir DWC growing system.